Moving From the UK to the Basque Country

 Healthcare in the Basque Country

 The public healthcare system in the Basque Country is among the best in the world.
-Citizens put health as part of the quality of life hence it’s a high priority.
+Citizens put health as part of the quality of life; hence, it’s a high priority.
 The Basque government manages all the healthcare institutions through the Basque public health service Osakidetza – Servicio Vasco de Salud.
 It comprises 51 hospitals, 442 centres and more than twenty-four thousand healthcare professionals.

-Apart from the army of professionals and health infrastructure, Osakidetza regularly invests in the latest technological advancements to be able to provide the availability to all, integrity, and support that guarantee the healthcare system’s quality.
+Apart from the army of professionals and health infrastructure, Osakidetza regularly invests in the latest technological advancements to be able to provide availability to all, integrity, and support that guarantees the quality of the healthcare system.
+However, if you are not employed in the Basque Country, you will not be able to apply for an Osakidetza card.

 Takeaways

 So, if you’re a fan of sunny beaches and warm weather, the Basque Country may be what you’re looking for.
 Moving there from the UK is a significant change, so if you’re up for the challenge, Fantastic Removals can make the international relocation process easier for you.
+Our removals company will help you plan and execute the move, handling all the logistics and paperwork, so you can relax and enjoy your new home.

 100.00 % of readers found this article helpful.